spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/palette-virtual-cluster-quickstart.md

 import PointsOfInterest from 'shared/components/common/PointOfInterest';
 import Tooltip from "shared/components/ui/Tooltip";

-# Getting Started with Sandbox  Clusters
+# Getting Started with Palette Virtual Clusters

-With the Palette Sandbox Cluster option, you can deploy additional Kubernetes clusters that run as nested clusters within an existing Host Cluster.
+With Palette Virtual Clusters, you can deploy additional Kubernetes clusters that run as nested clusters within an existing Host Cluster.

-There are certain advantages to use a sandbox  cluster environment.
+There are certain advantages to use a Palette virtual cluster environment.
 For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.

-Try the steps below to [enable](/clusters/sandbox-clusters/cluster-quickstart#enablingsandboxclustersonanexistinghostcluster) and [deploy](/clusters/sandbox-clusters/cluster-quickstart#deployingasandboxcluster) a managed Sandbox  Cluster from within Palette.
+Try the steps below to [enable](#enablingpalettevirtualclustersonanexistinghostcluster) and [deploy](#deployingapalettevirtualcluster) a managed Palette Virtual Cluster from within Palette.

 <br />